Stakedllc/code-samples/README.md

 First thing's first: clone `code-samples`, open the command line, and navigate to the ETH2 folder.

+### API Key
+An API key with ETH2 permissions is required to provision validators - please email sam@staked.us for an API key with access.

 ### Generate a Withdrawal Key
 An ETH2 withdrawal key is required to control stake on ETH2, and can be used for many validators.